Planning a visit to gorgeous Guatemala, and curious about what a trip to Guatemala costs?

 A little over half of our miscellaneous trip to Guatemala cost ($46.05, or $23.03/person) is from getting our teeth cleaned in Antigua–our first small foray into medical tourism!

 The rest is made up of small odds and ends: laundry, hats, and walking sticks for our hike up Acatenango, and replacing the HDMI cable we lost a while ago, for example.

 Tips for Traveling Guatemala on a Budget

 Guatemala uses the Guatemalan quetzal, available at any ATM (our preferred method for getting cash abroad.
 Foreign debit cards are easy to use with ATM machines.

 Guatemala is a very cash-based country, so don’t expect to use your credit cards for much of anything while on your trip.

-While I can virtually guarantee that our price tag in Honduras was higher than in Guatemala (hello, diving!), we would love to recapture numbers reminiscent of our travel budget for Guatemala again in several spots around the world!
+While our next stop, Honduras, absolutely came at a higher price tag than Guatemala did (hello, scuba diving!), we would love to recapture numbers reminiscent of our travel budget for Guatemala again in several spots around the world!